samcrane8/FlyRight/webapp/README.md

 ## Installation Guide for Icarus 1.0
 ### Pre-Requisites

+First install the nvm.
+This code works with node v8 but I have not done extensive testing on more recent versions.

+You can install the node version manager (NVM) like this: `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash`

+Also refer to the NVM github here: (https://github.com/nvm-sh/nvm)[https://github.com/nvm-sh/nvm]

+You will need to exit and reopen the terminal to get nvm to work after installation.

+Then install node v8: `nvm install v8`

+And finally to use v8, type `nvm use v8`

 You must have Yarn installed before proceeding.
-See https://yarnpkg.com/lang/en/docs/install/
+See (https://yarnpkg.com/lang/en/docs/install/)[https://yarnpkg.com/lang/en/docs/install/] for information on installation.

 ### Dependencies and Installation